Skip to main contentSkip to navigation

 Can SMR drives in a RAID 5 array cause the rebuild to fail?

 Yes.
 SMR (Shingled Magnetic Recording) drives use a small CMR cache zone for incoming writes, then reorganize data onto shingled tracks during idle periods.
-A RAID rebuild is not an idle period; it forces sustained sequential reads and writes across every member simultaneously.
-When the CMR cache overflows, the SMR drive pauses to reorganize shingles, introducing multi-second latency spikes.
+A RAID rebuild is not an idle period; it forces sustained sequential reads across the surviving members and continuous sequential writes to the replacement drive.
+If the replacement drive is SMR, its CMR cache overflows under that sustained write load and the drive pauses to reorganize shingles, introducing multi-second latency spikes.
 The RAID controller interprets these pauses as drive timeouts and drops the SMR member from the array, turning a single-fault rebuild into a double-fault failure.
 We image SMR members offline at their own pace using DeepSpar Disk Imager, which tolerates the latency without marking the drive as failed.

 Data Recovery Standards & Verification